Nonprofit Resources

 Key considerations:

-• These transactions involve a partial gift and partial sale, with the sale price less than the value of the property.
+• These transactions involve a partial gift and a partial sale, with the sale price less than the value of the property.

 Gift of a Remainder Interest in a Personal Residence or Farm